jforissier/hikey_optee/README.md

 ```

 For 64-bit TEE Core, use `make -j8 OPTEE_64BIT=1`.

-If you don't have access to the optee_test repository, you can still clone
+If you have access to the GlobalPlatform "Initial COnfiguration Test Suite"
-all other submodules and build without the tests.
+(TEE_Initial_Configuration-Test_Suite_v1_1_0_4-2014_11_07.7z), you my extract
+it under optee_test and it will be included automatically.
+If you later
+remove the directory, be sure to clean optee_test (git reset --hard HEAD).

 ### 3. How to flash the firmware onto the board